Conflict of Interest (COI)

 Is it a conflict of commitment for faculty to engage in scholarly activities?

 This sort of scholarly production and development will look different from discipline to discipline.
-Whether an activity is truly part of a faculty member’s UVU role is best determined by faculty and academic administrators who are familiar with the relevant discipline.
+Whether an activity is truly part of a faculty member’s UVU role is best determined by faculty and their academic reporting line who are familiar with the relevant discipline.

 Is it a conflict of commitment for faculty to engage in service?